VirtusLab/scala-yaml/README.md

-# Scala yaml
+# Scala Yaml

-Scala yaml is written in Scala, dependency-free library that allows to work with the [YAML](https://yaml.org/spec/1.2/spec.html).
+Scala Yaml is written in Scala, dependency-free library that allows to work with the [YAML](https://yaml.org/spec/1.2/spec.html).

 The goal of this project is to create simple and convenient library which provides:
 * compile time type safety
 * semiautomatic derivation of codecs instances
 * explicit error handling and helpful error messages

+# Help us create our roadmap!
+Take part in our [discussions](https://github.com/VirtusLab/scala-yaml/discussions), post your ideas, vote for feature requests and have a real impact on how our next milestone will look like!

 # Usage